id01/passman/README.md

 NOTE: You can still bypass firewalls if you host the service on port 80 :)

 ## Changelog
+* 09/23/2017 v0.3.6 (id01)
+	* Created webextension for the new stuff
+* (not committed) v0.3.5 (id01)
+	* Changed key derivation procedure for more security
+* (not committed) v0.3.4 (id01)
+	* Switched back from triplesec to sjcl.
+	* Rewrote sjcl encryption/decryption procedure.
+	* Used sjcl+salsa20 as well.
+	* 2 layers of encryption, less kdf iterations - faster, but less secure (compared to triplesec).
+* 09/20/2017 v0.3.3 (id01)
+	* Fixed a glitch where signups will only show after the server has been restarted.
+	* Tweaked triplesec for faster hashing, though that does mean lower resources used by an attacker.
+		* Please choose strong passwords for this program...
+You have one job...
 * 09/18/2017 v0.3.2 (id01)
 	* Changed SQL to use only one table for all users.
-	* Fixed a glitch where signups will only show after the server has been restarted.
+	* Fixed a glitch where signups will only show after the server has been restarted (not really).
 * 09/18/2017 v0.3.1 (id01)
 	* Minor fixes in error messages
 	* Transferred some PHP input verification over to Python